hetalang/HetaSimulator.jl/docs/src/tutorial/fit.md

    6 │ sigma3     lin         0.0     10.0      0.1      true
 ```

-As previously we can use this `DataFrame` for optimization.
+As before we can use this as a setup `DataFrame` for parameters estimation.

 ```julia
 res_optim = fit(p, params_df)